Haoze0102/AI-CUP-2023/README.md

 - **QLoRA_1.4B.ipynb**: This notebook showcases the implementation of QLoRA for specific task.

-- **after_predict_country.ipynb**: This notebook covers post-prediction data processing, including data formatting, finding indices, and extracting country information.
+- **data_post_processing.ipynb**: This notebook covers post-prediction data processing, including data formatting, finding indices, and extracting country information.

+- **data_augmentation.ipynb**: This notebook demonstrates the process of data augmentation using the OpenAI API, incorporating information such as countries.

 ## System Information
 - **Operating System**: Fedora Linux 38